kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 will fit into the web and their experience with fitting it in.
 In a professional setting, the road to change is through small incremental steps.
 But, for personally development, there can be choices.
 Do you instead immerse yourself in something new?
+That can be daunting, but there's always communities to help.

 #### Other thoughts